Macron names Elisabeth Borne as France's new prime minister - NewsBreak

 Macron names Elisabeth Borne as France's new prime minister

-PARIS — (AP) — Centrist politician Elisabeth Borne was appointed France’s new prime minister on Monday, becoming only the second woman in history to hold the post.
+Centrist politician Elisabeth Borne was appointed France ’s new prime minister on Monday, becoming only the second woman in history to hold the post.

 Borne, 61, the labor minister in French President Emmanuel Macron's previous government, succeeds Jean Castex, whose resignation on Monday was expected after Macron’s reelection last month to a second five-year term.